hoalexander44/MomentumTeamWebsite/Blogs/SorenStrnisaBlog.md

 Negative: Not as much work due to the hicups of team integration.

 Upcoming: Completely revised game system and reworking enemies to match the new gameplay loop.

+### Week 3 - 4

+Soren Strnisa PPJ1

+Tasks:
+Gameplay and scope discussion
+Updating GDD

+Total Hours: 2.5 Hours

+Positive: I got a lot more insight on what the team ants to complete within the term along with what each member does in the art and programming groups.

+Negative: No visuals for the work finished, was primarily discussion based.

+Upcoming: Whatever Alex needs the design team to do next week.

+### Week 5 - 6

+Soren Strnisa PPJ1

+Tasks:
+Learning how to use Kendal's level creation tool Creating Level Concepts
+Updating GDD

+Total Hours: 2.5 Hours

+Positive: I can now start working on levels and playtest them to find fun and engaging enemy combinations.

+Negative: I had to wait for Kendal to finish the tool to start most of my work.

+Upcoming: Test and implement levels into the game.

 [back](Blogs.html)